mfaani/mfaani/content/posts/interviewing/dynamic-programming/longest-increasing-subsequence-length.md

 ## Alternate solution with Binary Search

+- Any time you hear order, increasing, sorted, decreasing, then perhaps binary search is a helpful way of doing things.
+This isn't always true, but in this case it is.
+- Think of binary search as an optimization mechanism.
+Not as a solution finder i.e. first try to try to solve it first without a binary search.
+Then improve your solution with using binary search.

+Simply put create a list, append or replace items.
+- Append items that are bigger than the current biggest -> Help increase the length of the list.
+- Replace items that are smaller than the current biggest -> Helps reduce the bar for adding smaller items to the list.
+- Note: Such a list like this won't always end up being a real LIS, only that it will have correct length of the LIS.

 It's hard to explain it with words.
-I'll try to explain it with just two examples, but also see the [original video](https://www.youtube.com/watch?v=on2hvxBXJH4) as well.
+I'll try to explain it with just two examples, but also see this [video](https://www.youtube.com/watch?v=on2hvxBXJH4) as well.
 Maybe even before this.

 Example1: